 - 2. Employees shall attempt to use vacation leave during the year in which it is earned.
 Requests for vacation leave must be approved in advance by the Sheriff or designee.
 Vacation leave shall be taken at times scheduled by the Sheriff or designee.
 Employees are encouraged to maintain an adequate leave balance. - 3.
-Upon separation of an employee by retirement, resignation with two (2) weeks notice, layoff, dismissal or death, the employee or beneficiary thereof shall be paid for unused vacation leave at the rate being paid at the time of separation. - a.
-Employees who are members of the Public Employees' Retirement System, PERS 1 election, shall have no more than two hundred and forty (240) hours paid upon retirement. - 4.
+Upon separation of an employee by retirement, resignation with two (2) weeks notice, layoff, dismissal or death, the employee or beneficiary thereof shall be paid for unused vacation leave at the rate being paid at the time of separation. - 4.
 No more than 45 days (360 hours) of vacation leave may be carried by an employee from one calendar year to the next.
 If an employee is prevented by the County from taking paid leave, and if, as a result of such the employee has more than 45 days (360 hours) of vacation leave accumulated on December 31, then the employee shall be paid for such leave in excess of 45 days (360 hours) at the employee's then paid regular rate of pay by January 31.